-A portfolio of works by Deni Javas – cyanotype prints produced during a residency in Spain and New Mexico with AADK network.
-Deni was the recipient of a Presidential Fellowship from Savannah College of Art and Design.
+A portfolio of works by Deni Javas – cyanotype prints produced during residencies in Spain and New Mexico with AADK network.

 Investigating the fellowship theme of Body Spaciality and Territory, Deni explored the relationships between different worlds, using botany to make those connections: human and plant; ‘Old World’ Europe and ‘New World’ Americas.

 “When making cyanotypes you are at the mercy of the environment, the sun and humidity”